-- 10.1 It is therefore concluded that the proposed extensions by virtue of its form and design would harm the character and appearance of the existing building and that by virtue of their design and siting the proposed polytunnels would harm the setting of the building and the wider landscape contrary to relevant development plan policies and adopted design guidance. - 10.2 Officers recognise the benefits of the accommodation and care provided on site to occupants and the wider community and in principle welcome development to enhance this accommodation and the National Park. - 10.3 However these benefits are not considered to outweigh or override the conflict identified with the Authority's conservation policies and in the absence of further material considerations it is therefore concluded that the proposed development is contrary to the development plan.
+- 10.1 It is therefore concluded that the proposed extensions by virtue of its form and design would harm the character and appearance of the existing building contrary to relevant development plan policies and adopted design guidance. - 10.2 Officers recognise the benefits of the accommodation and care provided on site to occupants and the wider community and in principle welcome development to enhance this accommodation and the National Park. - 10.3 However these benefits are not considered to outweigh or override the conflict identified with the Authority's conservation policies and in the absence of further material considerations it is therefore concluded that the proposed development is contrary to the development plan.
 The application is therefore recommended for refusal.

-11. Human Rights
+Human Rights

-11.1 Any human rights issues have been considered and addressed in the preparation of this report.
+Any human rights issues have been considered and addressed in the preparation of this report.